-This Anti-Virus/Anti-Malware plugin searches for Malware and other Virus like threats and vulnerabilities on your server and it helps you remove them.
+This Anti-Malware scanner searches for Malware, Viruses, and other security threats and vulnerabilities on your server and it helps you fix them.

-If you register on GOTMLS.NET you will have access to new definitions of New Threats and added features like automatic removal and patches for specific security threats and vulnerabilities like old versions of timthumb and brute-force attacks on wp-login.php.
+If you register on GOTMLS.NET you will have access to download definitions of New Threats and added features like automatic removal of "Known Threats" and patches for specific security issues like old versions of timthumb and brute-force attacks on wp-login.php.
 Otherwise, this plugin only scans for "Potential Threats" on your site, it would then be up to you to identify the good from the bad and remove them accordingly.

 Many of these files may use eval and other powerful PHP function for perfectly legitimate reasons and removing that code from the files would likely cripple or even break your site so I have only enabled the Auto remove feature for "Know Threats".

-Click on the linked filename, then click each numbered link above the file content box to highlight the suspect code.
+Click on the linked filename to examine it, then click each numbered link above the file content box to highlight the suspicious code.
 If you cannot tell whether or not the code is malicious just leave it alone or ask someone else to look at it for you.
-If you find that it is malicious please send me a copy of the file so that I can add it to the definitions file as a "Know Threats", then it can be automatically removed.
-If you want me to examine your files please consider making a donation.
+If you find that it is malicious please send me a copy of the file so that I can add it to my definition update as a "Know Threat", then it can be automatically removed.

 First just leave it for a while.
 If there are a lot of files on your server it could take quite a while and could sometimes appear to not be moving along at all even if it really is working.
-If, after a while, it still seems really stuck then try the Complete Scan or try running the scan again.
-If it stops in the exact same place then you may want to try to figure out what file in that folder is causing it to hang or avoid scanning that folder all together.
-If you figure it out let me know what it was and I will try and make the program find it's own way around that problem.
+If it still seems stuck after a while then try running the scan again, be sure you try both the Complete Scan and the Quick scan.

-There is no sure-fire way to protect your site from any kind of hack attempt.
-That said, some of the basic steps should include: hardening your password, keeping all your sites up-to-date, and regular scans with Anti-Malware software like GOTMLS.NET
+There is no sure way to protect your site from every kind of hack attempt.
+That said, don't be an easy target.
+Some basic steps should include: hardening your password, keeping all your sites up-to-date, and run regular scans with Anti-Malware software like GOTMLS.NET

 Got something to say?
 Need help?